RobertArtigas/DEVUNA__IDE__/README.md

 Your disk drive compiler directory path: **Drive:\\RootFolder\\DEVUNA\_\_IDE\_\_\\\***

-When you press the **Code** button and unzip the structure, or you clone into your directory your directory wil match your structure above and you will have to change somre of your references and directory structures.
+When you press the **Code** button and unzip the structure, or you clone into your directory your directory wil match your structure above and you will have to change some of your references to the directory structures tio match your directory structure.
 <br/><br/><br/>

 ## C:\\\_GIT\_\\Devuna\\\_\_IDE\_\_